PiSupply/pxt-iot-lora-node/README.md

 IoTLoRaNode.loraTransmitPayload()
 ```

+##LoRaWAN Providers
+This package is designed to be used currently in LoRaWAN Mode only which means that your node has to be within range of a LoRaWAN Provider and for you to be signed up to that LoRaWAN Provider.

+We officially support these two providers and can provide support for them:
+- The Things Network
+- LoRIOT

 ## License
 This library is released under the GNU GPL V3 License, you can view the full license in the LICENSE file.